Our Mission and Vision

 Woolman at Sierra Friends Center sits in a stunning, expansive foothills landscape surrounded by trees and meadows.
-Here youth from diverse identities and geographies experience programs based on Quaker ideals for peace, justice and sustainability.
-They reconnect with personal values of fairness, diversity and equality in our social systems, and learn to take action to heal the planet while living in a nurturing community.
+Here adults and youth from diverse identities and geographies experience programs based on Quaker ideals for peace, justice and sustainability.
+They reconnect with the personal values of fairness, diversity and equality in our social systems, and learn to take action to heal the planet while living in a nurturing community.
+Each of our program areas reflect this commitment:

 Sixty years ago, a group of Quaker and like-minded families came together with the dream of creating a Quaker/Friends residential high school on the West Coast.
 Josephine Duvenek, social activist and founder of the Hidden Villa farm and wilderness preserve in Los Altos Hills California, identified the following ideals for the school: